 You may notice the above signs and symptoms in the first seven to ten days after ovulation.
 If you are not sure when you ovulated but can still notice some or all of the symptoms, then take the pregnancy test sooner than later.

-But before taking the test, you should know about the various types of pregnancy tests that are available and how early can pregnancy be detected.
+But before taking the test, you should know about the various types of pregnancy tests that are available and how early pregnancy can be detected.

 Urine Test

 They can be done in the comfort of your home or office and with your choice of when to test.
 They are the most convenient and private test kits.
-If you were sexually active within your fertility window, you can take the test a week after missing your period
+If you were sexually active within your fertility window, you can take the test a week after missing your period.

 The home test kits come with instructions which you have to follow for the most accurate results.
 Once you have taken the test, you can discuss the same with your doctor, depending on the results.
 Your doctor will perform more sensitive tests to check the status of your pregnancy.